Pratham-verma/Blockchain-Based-Medical_Record-Portal/README.md

 - Patient-centric system allowing patients to control access to their data
 - Secure storage of healthcare records on the blockchain
-- IPFS integration for storing files like reports and X-rays
 - User classification into five categories: Owner, Hospitals, Insurance Company, Doctor, and Patient
 - Granular access control for patients to grant or revoke data access permissions
-- Consultation record viewing for both patients and authorized doctors

 ## Tech Stack and Tools